Best Value

 It’s one of the cheapest models you can buy.
 And because it has a 20,000-gallon capacity, it will last you up to five years.
 So it’s one of the longest-lasting too.

-It’s pretty much compatible with any water supply that uses 1/4 line.
+It’s pretty much compatible with any water supply that uses a 1/4 line.
 So it can be connected directly to any refrigerator, ice maker, or under your sink.

 Independent testing has found that the first two stages of this water filter removed about 95% of sediment, chlorine, and other contaminants from a city supply.

 Many reviewers who live in cities say the chlorine taste of their tap water is not very appetizing.
-But the Watts Inline Water Filter helped them to remove that rotten, chlorine flavor.
+But the Watts Inline Water Filter helped them to remove that rotten chlorine flavor.
 And their ice cubes taste as good as those bought from the supermarket.

 Other users report that it doesn’t last for five years.
 Rather, the filter lasts just one year if you have high water consumption.
-Plus, after around a year some report the taste of this filter isn’t as “refreshing” as it was when first installed.
-Even if this is the case, one year is still a great amount of usage out of an inline filter of this quality at this price.
+Plus, after around a year, some report the taste of this filter isn’t as “refreshing” as it was when first installed.

-Best for Refrigerators & Ice makers
+Best for Refrigerators & Ice Makers

 - Filtration Type: Granulated Activated Carbon & KDF